-If you’re not English you might have read about Cream Teas in old fashioned books.
+If you’re not English you might have read about cream teas in old fashioned books.
 A Victorian whimsy that involved wealthy ladies sitting around white filigree tables sipping Darjeeling Tea from Bone China teacups and eating dainty sandwiches.

 We no longer have time for afternoon tea; our modern lifestyles are so hectic that that the idea of brewing tea in a teapot is almost inconceivable.
 However, no matter how pushed you are for time during the week, you can always squeeze in 10 minutes on a Sunday Afternoon to make a batch of Scones, to be served with some vegan cream or butter and jam.